Arturszott/Gistcult/dev-diary.md

  ## Day 4
  Dear diary, finally access token is saved in localstorage.
 I had to extract some actions and provide them to the fetching one via dependency injections.
 Now it's all nice and testable.
+Testing connected component wasn't hard so far.